-Mount Tom, Avalon, and Field Loop is a 6.4 mile heavily trafficked loop trail located near Bretton Woods, NH that features a great forest setting and is rated as moderate.
+Mount Tom, Avalon, and Field Loop is a 6.4 mile heavily trafficked loop trail located near Bretton Woods, New Hampshire that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash